yk-liu/yk-liu.github.io/_posts/2019-01-12-Lie-Groups-and-Actions/2019-01-12-Lie-Groups-and-Actions.md

 >
 > This post is based on sources listed above.
 Some of the proofs also come from [[Solutions for Nakahara](https://github.com/ernestyalumni/mathphysics/blob/master/LaTeX _ and _ pdfs/Nakahara _ GTP-solutions.tex)].
 >
-> Here is the structure of this post:
+> Here is the structure of this series of posts:
 >
 > ```mermaid
 > graph TB